aiidateam/qe-tools/docs/getting_started.md

 ## Parsing an already existing input file

+!!! warning

+    The section below is a description of the "old" `qe-tools` approach, and so the features are still quite limited.
+    Parsing and generating input files is further down [our road map](design/scope.md#road-map).

 Currently the input class `PwInputFile` only supports parsing an already existing input file:

 ```python
 from qe_tools.inputs.pw import PwInputFile
 from pathlib import Path